Manhattan Beach, Brooklyn: Schools and institutes

 Kingsborough Community College, which is the part of the City University of New York, occupies the entire eastern tip of Manhattan Beach.
 The college's halls and departments are spread out through the area.
 The Leon M. Goldstein High School for the Sciences is located on the campus of Kingsborough Community College.

 The New York City Department of Education operates public schools in the area.
-Manhattan Beach is zoned to PS 195 Manhattan Beach School for grades K–5 and PS 225, the Eileen E. Zaglin School for grades 6–8.
+Manhattan Beach is zoned to PS 195 Manhattan Beach School for grades K–5 and PS 225, the Eileen E. Zaglin School for grades pre school– middle school.
 In 1992, special education school PS 771K was opened at this building.

-Private schools in the area include the Yeshiva of Manhattan Beach, a Jewish day school for grades K–8, and the Yeshiva Gedolah Bais Shimon of Manhattan Beach, which is a post-high school rabbinical program.
+Private schools in the area include Mazel Day School, a Jewish day school for grades K–8 with a preschool in Brighton Beach, and the Yeshiva Gedolah Bais Shimon of Manhattan Beach, which is a post-high school rabbinical program.

 Library

-The Brooklyn Public Library's Sheepshead Bay branch is located at 2636 East 14th Street, near Avenue Z.
+While there is no location of the Brooklyn Public Library in Manhattan Beach, the Sheepshead Bay branch nearby is located at 2636 East 14th Street, near Avenue Z.